 The History of Physiology

 Anatomy is visible, and ancient doctors and scientists studied it through dissections, surgeries, and observation.
-But how the body actually works is harder to explore.
-This means that physiology is a more modern science.
+But how the body actually works is harder to explore, making physiology a more modern science.

-Early explanations of how organs or functions of the human body might work were often guesses, based on processes that were familiar to scientists.
+Early explanations of how the human body worked were often guesses based on processes that were familiar to scientists.
 For example, some thought the formation of an embryo was similar to how milk turns into cheese.
 Other early scientists compared blood flow throughout the body to weather patterns.

 In the 17th century, microscopes helped shed new light on the cells that make up the human body, leading to a new understanding of physiology.
 More recently, tools like gene sequencing technologies and new types of body scans have given physiologists an expanded vision of the human body.